 And don’t forget to pay attention to the organization and clarity of your sentences and paragraphs.
 Group similar ideas, state them clearly and add short, descriptive explanations.

 Good last advice

-There is nothing worse than when the application evaluators find out that what you wrote is fake (all your answers exaggerated or not true at all).
+There is nothing worse than when the application evaluators find out that what you wrote is false (all your answers exaggerated or not true at all).
 In fact, this stands even if they never find out.

 Are you ready to start your application?